Riemannian Acceleration with Preconditioning for symmetric eigenvalue problems: Introduction

+There are several results concerning the geodesic convexity of the symmetric eigenvalue problem, arising from its interpretation as an optimization problem with orthogonality constraints \cite{Absil2009,Edelman1998,Jiang2015,Dai2020}.
+One such example is a systematic study of geodesic convexity for symmetric eigenvalue problems by Alimisis and Vandereycken in \cite{Alimisis2022}.

-\paragraph*{Acceleration on Riemannian optimization} The gradient method, which dates back to Euler and Lagrange, is almost the earliest method for convex optimization problems.
-Forty years ago, Nesterov \cite{Nesterov1983} proposed an Accelerated Gradient (NAG) method, which attracts lots of practical and theoretical interests, such as \cite{Beck2009,Becker2011,Nesterov2005,Odonoghue2015}.
-In 2014, a dynamical system analogy for the NAG method was proposed by Su, Boyd and Candes in \cite{Su2014}.
-With such a new analogy, the NAG method was further studied in the past ten years \cite{Shi2019,Shi2021,Muehlebach2019,Muehlebach2021,Luo2021,Park2021}.
-For more results about Nesterov method, we refer to the recent education paper \cite{Walkington2023}.
-When it comes to the Riemannian optimization \cite{Absil2009}, there are relative few results.
-The earliest research about accelerated method on Riemannian manifold was \cite{Liu2017}, and the first computationally tractable Riemannian acceleration method was proposed by Zhang and Sra in \cite{Zhang2018}.
-They analyzed the convergence by generalizing the estimate sequence technique from the traditional analysis of NAG flow.
-Recently, lots of Riemannian accelerated gradient methods were proposed for the Riemannian optimization problems, such as \cite{Ahn2020,Alimisis2020,Duruisseaux2022,Kim2022,Alimisis2021a,MartinezRubio2022}.
+\paragraph*{Acceleration on Riemannian optimization} The gradient method, with its roots tracing back to Euler and Lagrange, stands as one of the earliest approaches for convex optimization problems.
+Forty years ago, Nesterov \cite{Nesterov1983} proposed an Accelerated Gradient (NAG) method, which has attracted significant practical and theoretical interest, as seen in works such as \cite{Beck2009, Becker2011, Nesterov2005, Odonoghue2015}.
+In 2014, Su, Boyd, and Candes proposed a dynamical system analogy for the NAG method in \cite{Su2014}.
+This novel perspective catalyzed extensive exploration of the NAG method over the past decade \cite{Shi2019, Shi2021, Muehlebach2019, Muehlebach2021, Luo2021, Park2021}.